sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 section **7 (1) (c)**

-> 7 (1) The Treasury Board may act for the Queen’s Privy Council for Canada on all matters relating to
+> 7 (1) The Treasury Board may act for the Queen's Privy Council for Canada on all matters relating to
 >
 > (c) financial management, including estimates, expenditures, financial commitments, accounts, fees or charges for the provision of services or the use of facilities, rentals, licences, leases, revenues from the disposition of property, and procedures by which departments manage, record and account for revenues received or receivable from any source whatever;

 section **16.4 (1)**

-> 16.4 (1) Within the framework of the appropriate minister’s responsibilities and his or her accountability to Parliament, and subject to the appropriate minister’s management and direction of his or her department, the accounting officer of a department named in Part I of Schedule VI is accountable before the appropriate committees of the Senate and the House of Commons for
+> 16.4 (1) Within the framework of the appropriate minister's responsibilities and his or her accountability to Parliament, and subject to the appropriate minister's management and direction of his or her department, the accounting officer of a department named in Part I of Schedule VI is accountable before the appropriate committees of the Senate and the House of Commons for
 >
 > (a) the measures taken to organize the resources of the department to deliver departmental programs in compliance with government policies and procedures;
 >